temet.cosmo

 Check spectral tables.

-temet.cosmo.util module
+temet.cosmo.util

 Helper functions related to cosmo box simulations.

-- redshiftToSnapNum(redshifts=None, times=None, sP=None, recalculate=False)
+- redshiftToSnapNum(redshifts=None, times=None, sP=None, recalculate=False, load=False)

 Convert one or more input redshifts to closest matching snapshot numbers for a given sP.